GibsS/unity-pan-and-zoom/README.md

 # unity-pan-and-zoom

-A modular, customisable and light Unity MonoBehaviour for handling tap, swipe and pinch motions on mobile.
+A light Unity MonoBehaviour for handling tap, swipe and pinch motions on mobile.

 Features:
 - Can be used to control a 2D orthographic camera out of the box.